 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-WordPress has released WordPress 3.1.1 to address multiple vulnerabilities.
-Exploitation of these vulnerabilities may allow an attacker to conduct cross-site request forgery attacks, conduct cross-site scripting attacks, or cause a denial-of-service condition.
+Cisco has released a security advisory to address multiple vulnerabilities in Cisco Unified Communications Manager.
+These vulnerabilities may allow an attacker to perform SQL injection attacks, conduct directory traversal attacks, or cause a denial-of-service condition.

-US-CERT encourages users and administrators to review the WordPress article for the release of WordPress 3.1.1 and apply any necessary updates to help mitigate the risks.
+US-CERT encourages users and administrators to review Cisco security advisory cisco-sa-20110427-cucm and apply any necessary updates or workarounds to help mitigate the risks.